angular/angular/src/material/datepicker/datepicker.md

 </mat-date-range-input>
 ```

-The `mat-date-range-picker` component acts the the pop-up panel for selecting dates.
+The `mat-date-range-picker` component acts as the pop-up panel for selecting dates.
 This works in
 the same way as `mat-datepicker`, but allows the user to select multiple times:

 ```html